waqarini/excel2rdf/README.md

   Main arguments

-      query.sparql           File containing a SPARQL query to be applied to a excel file table.xls              Excel file to be processed
+      query.sparql           File containing a SPARQL CONSTRUCT query to be applied to a excel file table.xls              Excel file to be processed

   Options